-Different from fundamental research, the NSF STTR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
-NSF STTR supports startups to develop innovative, disruptive technologies, getting discoveries out of the lab and into the market.
+The NSF STTR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
+Unlike fundamental research, the NSF STTR program supports startups and small businesses in the creation of innovative, disruptive technologies, getting discoveries out of the lab and into the market.

-Different from investors, the NSF STTR Program funds early or "seed" stage research and development.
-The NSF STTR Program provides equity-free funding and entrepreneur support at the earliest stages.
+Different from most other investors, the NSF STTR Program funds early or "seed" stage research and development.
+The program is designed to provide equity-free funding and entrepreneurial support at the earliest stages of company and technology development.